 This article includes everything about the natural blonding of hair: from its reasons to its remedies.
 So, if your hair is turning blonde unexpectedly, then this article serves best for you.

-Black hair turning blonde is the sign of a decrease in melanin pigments in your hair.
+Black hair turning blonde is a sign of a decrease in melanin pigments in your hair.
 It is due to a decrease in the production of melanin from the melanocytes.
-And this results from the turning off of the pigment-producing genes or wearing out of the melanocytes themselves.
+And this results from the turning off of the pigment-producing genes or wear out of the melanocytes themselves.

 Various factors lead the gene to turn off and the melanocytes to wear off.
 Here are them listed below:

 We all have heard about how the hair lightens during the summertime.
 Excessive exposure to sunlight breaks down the melanin pigment resulting in the lightening of hair.